Two balancing rocks

 Check prices and availability at Crystal Bay Yacht Club (adlink).

-What to bring when visiting Overlap Stone
+What to bring when visiting the Overlap Stones

 - A good camera – here’s our guide to lightweight photography gear for high-quality travel content.